Safeway Driving School

 What is the optional Parent Class, and should we take it?

-Safeway Driving School offers an optional 90-minute Parent Class.
+Safeway Driving School understands that parents want to stay involved in their children’s drivers education.
+According to IBISWorld, the US driving school market in recent years was $1.1 billion, cementing its critical importance for American families.
+This is why we offer an optional 90-minute Parent Class.
 If a parent or guardian attends, the recorded supervised driving hours requirement is reduced to 40 hours instead of 50 hours.

 Safeway Driving School offers this class regularly.
-While not mandatory, it helps families support safe driving habits at home.
+While it isn’t mandatory, it helps families support safe driving habits at home.

 You can view our parent class schedules and register for a parent class here.